|

 JournalStone www.journalstone.com

-into the literary field as well.
-Having a degree in Finance I have spent my entire career in
+venture into the literary field as well.
+Having a degree in Finance I have spent my entire

-I originally intended, it does hold one's interest effectively throughout.
-It is more violent and
+what I originally intended, it does hold one's interest effectively throughout.
+It is more

-psychologically unnerving than I would have originally anticipated.
-Since it was written during a
+violent and psychologically unnerving than I would have originally anticipated.
+Since it was

 Not that I have or do condone any actions that Duncan might have performed.
 I feel for him as a